pandas-dev/pandas/doc/source/indexing.rst

 Boolean indexing
 ~~~~~~~~~~~~~~~~

+.. _indexing.boolean:

-Using a boolean vector to index a Series works exactly like an ndarray:
+Using a boolean vector to index a Series works exactly as in a numpy ndarray:

 .. ipython:: python

    s[s > 0]
    s[(s < 0) & (s > -0.5)]

-Again as a convenience, selecting rows from a DataFrame using a boolean vector
+You may select rows from a DataFrame using a boolean vector the same length as
-the same length as the DataFrame's index (for example, something derived from
+the DataFrame's index (for example, something derived from one of the columns
-one of the columns of the DataFrame) is supported:
+of the DataFrame):

 .. ipython:: python

    df[df['A'] > 0]

-As we will see later on, the same operation could be accomplished by
-reindexing.
-However, the syntax would be more verbose; hence, the inclusion of
+Consider the ``isin`` method of Series, which returns a boolean vector that is
+true wherever the Series elements exist in the passed list.
+This allows you to
+select out rows where one or more columns have values you want:

+.. ipython:: python

+   df2 = DataFrame({'a' : ['one', 'one', 'two', 'three', 'two', 'one', 'six'],
+                    'b' : ['x', 'y', 'y', 'x', 'y', 'x', 'x'],
+                    'c' : np.random.randn(7)})
+   df2[df2['a'].isin(['one', 'two'])]

+Note, with the :ref:`advanced indexing <indexing.advanced>` ``ix`` method, you
+may select along more than one axis using boolean vectors combined with other
-this indexing method.
+indexing expressions.

-With the advanced indexing capabilities discussed later, you are able to do
-boolean indexing in any of axes or combine a boolean vector with an indexing
-expression on one of the other axes

 Indexing a DataFrame with a boolean DataFrame
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~